Dehghanni/Teofl/Writing.md

   - ---find a suitable sentence for the time you cannot decide
   - The books and movies one like shows their taste.
 Your taste in choosing books and movies depends on your temperament.
 Knowing one&#39;s temperament, you can learn about them in an excellent way and find out their idiosyncrasy.
 Ex: I do not usually read a lot of books but the ones I like tend to be like serious, scientific books, concerning real issues and describing ppl in a realistic way.
 I am an engineer, I cannot find any point in those fiction books.
   - Personality and predisposition of a person is inextricably linked to the books and movies they like.
 Movies and books at times are for recreation and people may try different types of them.
 But they would not like all of them.
 If they like a specific genera, it means that it was in their line of thought or character.
 Ex: An extensive body of research that examine the link between human characteristics and region they live showed that people of different countries have different tastes in movies.
 Therefore can say one can learn about a person by watching movies.
-- 190126WR ) In order to succeed in study or job, the ability to adjust or adapt to changing conduction orcircumstance is more important than having knowledge.
+- 190126WR ) In order to succeed in study or job, the ability to adjust or adapt to changing conduction or circumstance is more important than having knowledge.
   - Merits and demerits to each one
   - On the one hand, having relevant knowledge, one have the ability to know the tasks the job may entail and how to tackle them.
 They would be able to make timely decisions.
 Increase efficacy Ex: I worked at a company as a content provider as a sideline while finishing for my masters.
 My responsibilities were not in the line of my education, but I saw my colleagues who had studied in pertinent areas worked much better than me.
   - On the other hand, life is chaotic and it is impossible to predict all the circumstances.
 There might be abrupt changes in the life which one has to be able to adapt to them or devise a new way to surmount the obstacles; otherwise, they might wreak havoc on their lives.
 Ex: During the COVID-19 outbreak, a lot of people have been laid off, many other employees have been forced to work outsource.
 The people who were not familiar with internet, computer and stuff couldn&#39;t survive.